Second Boer War: Boer organization and skills

 When danger loomed, all the burgers (citizens) in a district would form a military unit called a commando and elect officers.
 A full-time official called a Veldkornet maintained muster rolls but had no disciplinary powers.
 Each man brought his own weapon, usually a hunting rifle, and horse.
 Those who could not afford a gun were given one by the authorities.
 The presidents of the Transvaal and Orange Free State simply signed decrees to concentrate within a week, and the commandos could muster between 30,000-40,000 men.
 Many did not look forward to fighting against fellow Christians and, by and large, fellow Protestants.
 Many had an overly optimistic sense of what the war would involve, imagining victory could be achieved as fast and easily as in the First Anglo-Boer War.
 Many, including many generals, had a sense their cause was holy and just, and blessed by God.

 It rapidly became clear that the Boers presented the British forces with a severe tactical challenge.
 The Boers presented a mobile and innovative approach to warfare, drawing on their experiences from the First Boer War.
 The Boers who made up their commandos were farmers who had their working life in the saddle, as farmers and hunters.
 They depended on the pot, horse and rifle; they were skilled stalkers and marksmen.
 As hunters, they had learned to fire from cover; from a prone position and to make the first shot count, knowing that if they missed, the game would be long gone or could charge and potentially kill them.
 At community gatherings, target shooting was a major sport; they practised shooting at targets, such as hens' eggs perched on posts 100 m away.
 They made expert mounted infantry, using cover, from which they could pour in a destructive fire using modern, smokeless, Mauser rifles.
 In preparation for hostilities, the Boers had acquired around 100 of the latest Krupp field guns, all horse-drawn and dispersed among the Kommando groups and several Le Creusot "Long Tom" siege guns.
 The Boers' skill in adapting themselves to become first-rate artillerymen shows that they were a versatile adversary.
-The Transvaal had an intelligence service that stretched across South Africa and whose extent and efficiency the British were as yet unaware.
+The Transvaal had an intelligence service that stretched across South Africa, and of whose extent and efficiency the British were as yet unaware.